nickjbrowning/cscs-docs/docs/access/mfa.md

 2. From the login screen, click the "Reset OTP" link below the "LOG IN" button
 3. Enter your username and password.
 4. On successful validation of user credentials, users will receive an email with a reset credentials link like the one below, click on the link in the email
-5. The steps are the same as for the first time you [configured the authenticator][mfa-configure-otp].
+5. The steps are the same as for the first time you [configured the authenticator][ref-mfa-configure-otp].

 !!! warning
     When replacing your smartphone remember to sync the authenticator app before resetting the old smartphone.